 Many water sources provide running water with a rotten egg smell.
 Often called sulfur water, it contains hydrogen sulfide gas caused by bacteria or chemical action.
 Generally, sulfur water is not harmful, only unpleasant to smell.
-Sulfur water odor is not a service problem.
+ODOR FROM SULFUR WATER IS NOT A SERVICE PROBLEM.

-See page 160-161, Basic Troubleshooting (Water Heater), Also refer to the water heater manufacturer's owner manual for details on eliminating the odor from sulfur water
+See page 179, Basic Troubleshooting, Water Heater.

+Also refer to the water heater manufacturer's owner manual for details on eliminating the odor from sulfur water.